Imodium Abuse As A Result Of Opiate Withdrawal

 Though the effect is minimal, and not encountered by every person that takes this drug in large proportions, some people take massive doses for recreational purposes and claim that they experience a more minimal sense of the high or euphoria that other opiates create.

 Currently, there are no restrictions on the amount of this drug that an individual can buy.
 For this reason, people are able to take this medication in large proportions in an attempt to mimic the effect of other opiate drugs.

 Opiates bind to one or both of two locations where opioid receptors are located within the human body—within the brain or within the gut.
 Typically, opiates that are commonly abused, including illicit drugs such as heroin or prescription painkillers, bind to the receptor sites within the brain.
 It is the interaction of the drug on these binding sites that causes the euphoric feelings that individuals that abuse opiates seek.

 A second study, also focusing on the dangers of loperamide abuse, published in the journal Clinical Toxicology describes loperamide as having “peripheral mu-opioid receptor activity.”
 As a result, if used as recommended, it has a limited ability to pass through the blood-brain barrier preventing it from binding to the receptors within the brain in any significant capacity.
 Instead, it binds primarily to the ones within the gut, specifically those within the intestines.

-When used properly within this therapeutic range only miniscule amounts of the drug pass through the blood-brain barrier.
-The danger and damage occurs when a person consumes an amount in excess of the recommended dosage.
+When used properly within this therapeutic range only minuscule amounts of the drug pass through the blood-brain barrier.
+The danger and damage occur when a person consumes an amount in excess of the recommended dosage.